speedyjeff/gemsofwar/gemsofwar.window/readme.md

 ![game play](https://github.com/speedyjeff/gemsofwar/blob/master/images/winapp.png)

-The UI is was written for function over beauity.
+The UI is was written for function over beauty.

 ### UI Explained

 UI Components  |
 ---------------|-----------
 Live view      | Gems Board
 Image Controls |
 Actions        |
 Gem Preview    | Move Details

  - Live View - This is view that is within the cameras view.
 Click and stretch a rectangle to restrict the viewing region to only the gems.
  - Gems Board - This is what the computer thinks it seems.
-   - Each of the cells can be clicked to change the gem color (if choosen incorrect).
+   - Each of the cells can be clicked to change the gem color (if chosen incorrect).
 Clicking high in the cell cycles the color up, and clicking low cycles the color down.
    - The left most part is the toolbar where you can assign special effects to gems like 'lycanthropy' or 'x5 doom skull'.
    - The list of colors on the far left is the preferred order of what colors to match first.
-Click on the elipses to cycle to the next color.
+Click on the ellipses to cycle to the next color.
  - Image Controls - Control the 'brightness', 'contrast', and 'gamma' which can help with the trained models
  - Actions
    - Capture - Take a live image capture to process.